 The NPR host and I always struggle with his name, Steve Inskeep.
 What kind of radio name is that?
 What happen to the radio names storm Brick Storm or Chet Thunderbolt?
-But Mr. Inskeep said, he had tried for several years to get this interview with Twumpy.
-But it wasn’t gonna happen, during the days of thunder, Bubba.
-But now, but now, the old lion must come down from the mountain to drink from the muddy, dying water hole.
+But Mr. Inskeep said, he had tried for several years to get this interview with Trumpy.
+But it wasn’t gonna happen during the days of thunder Bubba.
+But now, now the old lion must come down from the mountain to drink from the muddy, dying water hole.

 We’ve passed the high-water mark and the fever has broken.
 NPR is a respected serious news outlet.
-Twumpy needs that, he needs to be taken seriously.
+Trumpy needs that, he needs to be taken seriously.
 If for no other reason than to show his supporters that serious people still take him seriously.
 Because more and more Republicans want to look forward and not back.
-The Doppler effect has taken over and the sound doesn’t have that same ring to it, the way it used to anymore.
-Our guest tonight is Mike Lindell, three guess what the hell, he wants to talk about!
+The Doppler effect has taken over and the sound doesn’t have that same ring to it the way it used to anymore.
+Our guest tonight is Mike Lindell.
+Three guesses, what in the hell he wants to talk about!
 “And admit that the waters around you have grown.”

 When those who make a living by speaking to the public, refuse to speak to the public.
-The rivers should run backwards, and the volcanoes should suck air.
-It’s one thing when a mob boss refuses to testify, or a friend of Twump seeks a pardon with his check book.
+The rivers should run backwards and the volcanoes should suck air.
+It’s one thing when a mob boss refuses to testify or a friend of Trump seeks a pardon with his check book.
 But when a member of Congress refuses to testify about their whereabouts and actions during the commission of felonies in their workplace.
 “Houston, we have a problem.”

 Exitus atfay assyay ightmarenay!
 “Look everyone; I’m still on top!
 I’ve still got it!”
 The old rooster must now crow and prove to the chickens that he’s still cock of the walk.
-Big news everyone, the splashing and thrashing of a drowning man soon to depart the scene as Sunday dinner.
+Big news everyone!
+The splashing and thrashing of a drowning man soon to depart the scene as Sunday dinner.
 Act Three: The Sad Ending.
-Receiving fan mail each week from a writing service Malaria hired, and the studio only wanted to rent his car.
+Receiving fan mail each week from a writing service Malaria hired.
+And the movie studio only wanted to rent his car.
 Banned from all social media and soon to be reduced to waving at passing cars.
-That is, until the Screw in charge of the road gang says, “to get back to work picking up the trash.”
+That is until the Screw in charge of the road gang says, “to get back to work picking up the trash.”